ADEMOLA200/ready_foods/README.md

 - **Error Handling Middleware**: Middleware to handle errors and return appropriate HTTP responses.

 - **Cross-Origin Resource Sharing (CORS) Middleware**: Middleware to enable Cross-Origin Resource Sharing for allowing requests from other origins.

+### One-Time Password (OTP) Implementation Process

+To enhance security and protect user accounts, the Ready Food App can implement a One-Time Password (OTP) verification process.
+This process involves generating a unique code that is sent to the user's registered mobile number or email address.
+The user must then input this code to verify their identity before accessing certain functionalities, such as account creation, login, or critical actions like updating personal information.

+#### Steps for OTP Implementation:

+1. **User Registration/Login:**
+   - When a user registers or logs in, prompt them to provide their mobile number or email address.
+   - Validate the provided contact information to ensure its format correctness.

+2. **Generate OTP:**
+   - Once the user's contact information is validated, generate a random numeric OTP code.
+   - The OTP should have a predefined expiration time (e.g., 5 minutes).
+   - Store the generated OTP along with the user's contact information in a temporary storage (e.g., in-memory cache or database).

+3. **Send OTP:**
+   - Dispatch the generated OTP to the user's provided contact information via SMS or email.
+   - Ensure that the OTP delivery method is secure and reliable to prevent interception or tampering.

+4. **User Verification:**
+   - Prompt the user to input the received OTP within the specified expiration time.
+   - Validate the entered OTP against the stored OTP for the user's contact information.
+   - If the OTP matches and is within the expiration time, proceed with user authentication or the requested action.
+   - If the OTP is invalid or expired, prompt the user to retry or resend the OTP.

+5. **Limit OTP Attempts:**
+   - Implement a mechanism to limit the number of OTP verification attempts to prevent brute-force attacks.
+   - After reaching the maximum attempts, temporarily lock the user's account or enforce additional security measures.

+6. **Logging and Monitoring:**
+   - Log OTP generation, sending, and verification events for auditing and monitoring purposes.
+   - Monitor OTP-related activities to detect and mitigate suspicious or malicious activities.

+7. **Error Handling:**
+   - Implement appropriate error handling mechanisms to handle failures during OTP generation, sending, and verification.
+   - Provide clear error messages to guide users in case of OTP-related issues.

 ### Running the Application